 Orthopaedic Surgery and Sports Medicine (OSSM)

-Dr. Lewis also consults in Benowa at OSSM in the rooms of Dr. Christopher Vertullo (Knee Surgeon) and Dr. Terrence Hammond (Upper Limb surgeon).
-This clinic in particular deals with a large volume of patients with osteoarthritis (OA) as well as tendinopathies.
+Dr. Lewis consults at The Sports Medicine Clinic in Benowa at OSSM.
+This clinic is shared with Dr. Christopher Vertullo (Knee Surgeon – The Knee Clinic) and Dr. Terrence Hammond (Upper Limb surgeon – The Shoulder Clinic).
+This clinic in particular deals with a large volume of patients with sports injuries, osteoarthritis (OA) and tendinopathies.
 As such, it is well equipped for procedures such as injection of corticosteroid and platelet rich plasma (PRP).
 Additionally, close collaboration with two excellent surgeons means prompt availability of both surgical and non-surgical treatment modalities.